abhayak117/Decoding_hibernation/dry_lab/featureCounts.md

 ## Usage

-FeatureCounts was used to count our feature of exons, with gene_ID for meta-feature level summarization in the bear reference genome GCF_023065955.2
+FeatureCounts was used to count our feature of exons, with gene_ID for meta-feature level summarization in the bear reference NCBI genome GCF_023065955.2

 ```
 featureCounts -p -F 'GTF' -T 8 -t exon -g gene_id -a [path/to/GTF] -o [outfile.txt] [path/to/sorted/bam/files/*.bam]